 Rep. Steube Introduces Stop ANTIFA Act to Label Group as Domestic Terrorists

 The Stop ANTIFA Act of 2026 is currently in the early stages of the legislative process.
-It has been sent to several House committees for review, which is where it remains for now.
-There are no upcoming votes or hearings scheduled at this time.
+Since June 1, 2026, the bill has been sitting with four different House committees for review.
+No further action has been taken, and it is common for bills to stall at this stage without receiving a committee vote.

 While this bill has support from some House members, it faces major legal hurdles regarding free speech and would likely struggle to pass in the Senate.